 Arrayclass has several new methods and properties that enable a selection of items in an array to be retrieved or updated.
 See the Advanced indexing tutorial section for more information.
 There is also a notebook with extended examples and performance benchmarks. #78, #89, #112, #172.

-- New package for compressor and filter codecs.
-The classes previously
+New package for compressor and filter codecs.
+The classes previously defined in the

 zarr.codecsmodule have been factored out into a separate package called Numcodecs.
 The Numcodecs package also includes several new codec classes not previously available in Zarr, including compressor codecs for Zstd and LZ4.
 This change is backwards-compatible with existing code, as all codec classes defined by Numcodecs are imported into the